TakumaKurosawa/CurriculumVitae/en.md

 #### Responsibilities

-Established a new department with the mission of boosting the company’s development competitiveness by hiring talented local engineers in Vietnam.
+Established a new department with the mission of boosting the company's development competitiveness by hiring talented local engineers in Vietnam.
 Utilized experience in recruitment and training from the time of joining the company to build an engineering organization that contributes to the company from scratch.

 #### Skills and Knowledge Gained